Recreational Fishing Data Glossary

 - Round 2: Current year, half-year, sub-region, state, mode, species.

 - Round 3: Current + most recent prior year, wave, sub-region, state, mode, area fished, species.

 - Round 4: Current + most recent prior year, sub-region, state, mode, species.

 - Round 5: Current + most recent prior year, sub-region, species.

-If fish weights are still missing after each imputation method has been applied, the weight estimate will remain missing.
-At this point, it is up to the user to determine whether to substitute and, if so, what substitution is most appropriate to use.
-We do not make these decisions because the information needs and sensitivity of the data vary among species.
+If fish weights are still missing after each imputation method has been applied, the weight data will remain missing, and the resulting weight estimates should be considered minimums.
+At this point, it is up to the data user to determine whether to impute and what imputation approach is most appropriate for these missing data points; we do not make these decisions, because information needs and data sensitivity vary among species.

-The phenomenon of missing weights is more widespread with large fish and rarely caught species.
+Missing weights are more common with large fish (which may be too large for a weight measurement to take place) and rare-event species.
 The existence and/or extent of missing weights for a weight estimates query will be provided in the column labeled “Landings (no.) without Size Information.”
-This column contains the number of landed (Type A+B1) fish that are not included in the weight estimate column labeled “Harvest (A+B1) Total Weight.”
-If the “Landings (no.) without Size Information” column contains a value of zero, then all landed fish are included in the weight estimate.
+This column contains the number of landed (Type A+B1) fish that are not included in the weight estimate.

-Each range begins in the Earliest Year selected in the From field, and continues into the next year, if appropriate.
-For example, if you were to select From: 2009, To: 2009, and Year Type: July Fishing Year, the query tool would provide estimates for July 1, 2009, through June 30, 2010.
+Each range begins in the Earliest Year selected in the “From” field.
+For example, if a user selects From: 2009, To: 2009, and Year Type: July Fishing Year, the Query Tool would return estimates for July 1, 2009, through June 30, 2010.